lxsmnsyc/rx-cancellable/README.md

 ```

 ## Changelogs
+0.3.0
+- Removed privacy of cancellable states.
+The decision of replacement is due to performance issues with WeakMaps.
 0.2.0
 - Introduces 3 Cancellable classes instead of a tree-structured Cancellable.
 - Introduces 2 singleton instances of Cancellable